 1. How many calories per serving?

-I totally respect you for wanting to know how many calories are in your loaded veggie avocado tuna salad, but I simply don’t have the time nor the desire to calculate that number for you.
-To be frank, after spending hours conceptualizing a recipe, creating content, photographing, and scheduling social media, the thought of calculating calories sounds about as appealing as a fried hot dog with trans fat on top.
+I don't count calories or base food choices on calories.
+Never have, never will.
+I don't advise my clients to count calories or macros, either.
+I respect your reasons for wanting nutrition information, but I simply don't have the time nor the desire to calculate that number for you.
+To be frank, after spending hours and sometimes days conceptualizing a recipe, creating content, photographing, and scheduling social media, the thought of calculating calories sounds about as appealing as scooping dog poo.

-2. If I substitute steak for black beans and American cheese for nutritional yeast and cardboard for curry powder, will this recipe still taste the same?
+2. If I substitute steak for black beans and and cardboard for curry powder, will this recipe still taste the same?

 Was I born yesterday or are steak and black beans a wee bit different?
 I don't make recipes with ingredients other than the ones listed, so substitutions are at your own risk, my friends.
 I love learning that other options work, but I'm not a wizard.
 I truly cannot predict the future so I promise that your guess is as good as mine.
 What I can't promise is that it will taste good.
 It probably will not.